Mirror Bridges Between Probability Measures: Related Works

-\textbf{Schr\"odinger bridges and stochastic interpolants.} Schr\"odinger bridges have been used to obtain generative models by flowing samples from a prior distribution to an empirical data distribution from which new data is to be sampled.
-Several methods have been proposed to this end: \cite{bortoli2021diffusion,vargas2021likelihood} iteratively estimate the drift of the SDE associated with the diffusion processes of half-bridge formulations.
+\paragraph*{Schr\"odinger bridges and stochastic interpolants} Schr\"odinger bridges have been used to obtain generative models by flowing samples from a prior distribution to an empirical data distribution from which new data is to be sampled.
+Several methods have been proposed to this end: the works \cite{bortoli2021diffusion,vargas2021likelihood} iteratively estimate the drift of the SDE associated with the diffusion processes of half-bridge formulations.
 While the first uses neural networks and score matching, the latter employs Gaussian processes.
-From these, a number of extensions or alternative methods have been presented; most relevant are \citep{shi2023diffusion,peluchetti2023mixture}, which extend \citep{bortoli2021diffusion} but differ with respect to the projection sets used to define their half-bridge formulations.
+From these, a number of extensions or alternatives have been presented; most relevant are \cite{peluchetti2023mixture,shi2023diffusion}, which extend \cite{bortoli2021diffusion} but differ with respect to the projection sets used to define their half-bridge formulations, and \cite{pooladian2025plugin}, which derives a way to estimate the drift of the Schr\"odinger bridge from the corresponding static coupling.
+Schr\"odinger-bridge-based methods alleviate the computational expense incurred by score-based generative models (SGM) \cite{bortoli2021diffusion}, which require the forward diffusion process to run for longer times with smaller step sizes.
+Unlike SGM, our method provides a tool to flow an existing sample in the same data distribution with control over the spread of the newly obtained sample.

-To the best of our knowledge, the work of \cite{albergo2023stochastic} is the only one in the literature on generative modeling that maps from a distribution to itself.
+To the best of our knowledge, the work \cite{albergo2023stochastic} is the only one in the literature on generative modeling that considers maps from a distribution to itself.
 In their paper, flow matching learns a drift function associated with a stochastic path from the data distribution to itself.
-Their stochastic interpolants, however, are not optimal with respect to any functional.
-In particular, they lack optimality in the relative entropy sense, a property correlated to sampling effectiveness and generation quality \citep{shaul2023kinectic} and hence of practical importance.
-By contrast, our method discovers the coupling with minimal relative entropy, akin to methods such as \citep{bortoli2021diffusion,shi2023diffusion}; our method, however, presents certain algorithmic advantages over these, which can only be derived for the mirror case.
+Their stochastic interpolants, however, do not attempt to seek optimality in the relative entropy sense, a property correlated to sampling effectiveness and generation quality \cite{shaul2023kinectic}.
+By contrast, our method seeks to estimate the coupling with minimal relative entropy, similar in spirit to methods such as \cite{bortoli2021diffusion,shi2023diffusion,vargas2021likelihood}; our method, however, presents certain algorithmic advantages over these, which can only be derived for the mirror case.